-Where does one start?
-I suppose the easiest way to learn how to exhibit is to see how others present their exhibits.
+The easiest way to learn how to exhibit is to see how others present their exhibits.
 Visiting our shows or some of the other local shows will give a good general idea as to the standard required.
-The best reference book for detail is the Royal Horticultural Societies Handbook.
+The best reference book for detail is the Royal Horticultural Society’s “The Horticultural Show Handbook”.
 A number of the members will have a copy of this book; the Show Secretary certainly has one and is willing to loan it if need be.
-I am sure anyone who already enters would be only too willing to help someone who is entering for the first time.
+Anyone who already enters would be only too willing to help someone who is entering for the first time.

 - Vegetables are arranged in lines or in a circle.
-Quality and uniformity are more important than size.
-Four medium size onions of good quality will gain higher marks than one large and three medium of the same quality.
+Quality and uniformity are more important than size: four medium size onions of good quality will gain higher marks than one large and three medium of the same quality.

 GOOD LUCK BUT PLEASE READ THE RULES BELOW

-RULES FOR EXHIBITORS ALL SHOWS
+RULES FOR EXHIBITORS (All Shows)

-- The Royal Horticultural Society Show Handbook (2016)
+- The Royal Horticultural Society Show handbook (2016)

-- Hampshire Federation of Horticultural Societies, where no other rule applies.
+- Hampshire Federation of Horticultural Societies, where no other rule applies

-- The Show Committee reserves the right to interpret the rules in the best interest of the Show, including the right to refuse entry, the show secretary being the referee.
+- The Show Committee reserves the right to interpret the rules in the best interest of the Show(s), including the right to refuse entry; the Show Secretary being the referee.